 Welcome to my blog!

-Up until recently I mostly blogged based on local photos about my neighborhood or Washington DC or other places I visited.
+Up until recently I blogged mostly based on local photos about my neighborhood or Washington DC or other places I visited.
 But I took a break from the blog for a few months and find myself now posting about crafts and sewing projects I have done or are doing, with most involving recycling, re-use and other frugalities.
 I've left up the previous blogs and may occasionally revert to those topics again.
 May your days be blessed with miracles, surprises and creativity too!